amartincolby/Rust-Quick-Guide/README.md

     /* The above function expects to return nothing and will throw a compile error if anything is returned. */

     /*----------------------------------------------
-    * Items
-    *----------------------------------------------
-    */

-    /* We finally reach this mysterious class of entities known as items.
-Items are the "hard" pieces of Rust code, the things that represent the structure through which the logic flows.
-In fact, we have already discussed all items by this point.

-    - Constants
-    - Enums
-    - Unions
-    - Function pointers
-    - Implementations
-    - Modules
-    - Statics
-    - Structs
-    - Traits
-    - Type aliases

-    Now we can discuss why function pointers and constants behave similarly.
-    Items are things that are entirely determined at compile time.
-To continue the analogy of items providing the structure, if we liken a program to a building, what happens in the building can change over time, but what happens in the building should not determine how many floors the building has.

-    Further, items exist in read-only memory at single locations.
-When a function pointer or constant is declared, it gets created outside of the scope in which it was written.
-Items can be seen as existing in global memory, but only being _visible_ in the scope in which they were written.

-    This helps to explain why functions can be used before they are declared.
-    When the scope is read by the compiler, since all items are created in global memory, they can be called anywhere within the scope in which they were written, exactly like using a key to access a value on an object in JavaScript. */

-    const OUTER_CONST: i32 = 42;

-    let test1 = |x: i32| x * 2;
-    let test1 = |x: i32| x * 2;

-    /* You will often see syntax like the above in Rust code.
-If coming from TypeScript or JavaScript, it is semantically similar to:

-    let test1 = (x : number) => x * 2;

-     */

-    let value_to_be_enclosed = 42;
-    let add_ints = |x: i32| x + value_to_be_enclosed;

-    /*----------------------------------------------
     * Cargo